affinitydb/doc/cplusplus.md

-Because the point at which a small collection becomes large (and vice versa) is not controlled explicitly by the client, it is recommended to always use code that handles both cases, such as the `CollectionIterator` defined at line 249 in serialization.h.
+Because the point at which a small collection becomes large (and vice versa) is not controlled explicitly by the client, it is recommended to always use code that handles both cases, such as the `CollectionIterator` defined at line 247 in serialization.h (in tests_kernel/src).

 #IStream
 This interface is used both to push [BLOBs](./terminology.md#blob) into the store (by implementing